mcamara/laravel-localization/README.md

 Add Laravel Localization to your `composer.json` file.

-    "mcamara/laravel-localization": "0.15.*"
+    "mcamara/laravel-localization": "1.*"

 Run `composer install` to get the latest version of the package.

-If you are using a laravel version lower than 4.2, you should use 0.13.* version.
-Moreover, 0.15 version will be the last one with support for Laravel 4.2.
-A new version compatible with Laravel 5 is in development and would be available soon after the final version of Laravel is released, labeled as version 1.x .

 ### Manually

 It's recommended that you use Composer, however you can download and install from this repository.

-### Laravel 4
+### Laravel

-Laravel Localization comes with a service provider for Laravel 4.
+Laravel Localization comes with a service provider for Laravel.
 You'll need to add it to your `composer.json` as mentioned in the above steps, then register the service provider with your application.

 Open `app/config/app.php` and find the `providers` key.
 Add `LaravelLocalizationServiceProvider` to the array.